vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/02-workflow-resources.md

 after: 100
 ```

-Again, notice the conditions state `type: Ready` and `status: "True"`, indicating the resource was successful in building a new image.
+The conditions should state `type: Ready` and `status: "True"`, indicating the resource was successful in building a new image.

 Notice also that the field `.status.latestImage` contains the tag of the new image.
 ```editor:select-matching-text